studio42gmbh/log42/README.md

 * Configure settings by adding a log42.properties into the root folder of your project resources

 Find the Javadoc here: https://studio42gmbh.github.io/log42/javadoc/

+Important: You also need to get a local copy of the Base 42 library - see https://github.com/studio42gmbh/base42

 ### Just use in your class